 Hypersensitivity to the active substances, to dihydropyridine derivatives or to any of the excipients listed in Description.

-Second and third trimester of pregnancy (see Precautions and Use in Pregnancy & Lactation).
+Second and third trimesters of pregnancy (see Precautions and Use in Pregnancy & Lactation).

 Severe hepatic insufficiency and biliary obstruction (see Pharmacology: Pharmacokinetics under Actions).

-Patients with hypovolaemia or sodium depletion: Symptomatic hypotension may occur in patients who are volume and/or sodium depleted by vigorous diuretic therapy, dietary salt restriction, diarrhea, or vomiting, especially after the first dose.
-Correction of this condition prior to administration of Azoren, or close medical supervision at the start of treatment, is recommended.
+Patients with hypovolaemia or sodium depletion: Symptomatic hypotension may occur in patients who are volume and/or sodium depleted by vigorous diuretic therapy, dietary salt restriction, diarrhoea or vomiting, especially after the first dose.
+Correction of this condition prior to administration of Azoren or close medical supervision at the start of the treatment is recommended.

-Other conditions with stimulation of the renin-angiotensin-aldosterone System: In patients whose vascular tone and renal function depend predominantly on the activity of the renin-angiotensin-aldosterone system (e.g. patients with severe congestive heart failure or underlying renal disease, including renal artery stenosis), treatment with other medicinal products that affect this system, such as angiotensin II receptor antagonists, has been associated with acute hypotension, azotemia, oliguria, or rarely, acute renal failure.
+Other conditions with stimulation of the renin-angiotensin-aldosterone system: In patients whose vascular tone and renal function depend predominantly on the activity of the renin-angiotensin-aldosterone system (e.g. patients with severe congestive heart failure or underlying renal disease, including renal artery stenosis), treatment with other medicinal products that affect this system, such as angiotensin II receptor antagonists, has been associated with acute hypotension, azotaemia, oliguria or, rarely, acute renal failure.

 Renovascular hypertension: There is an increased risk of severe hypotension and renal insufficiency when patients with bilateral renal artery stenosis or stenosis of the artery to a single functioning kidney are treated with medicinal products that affect the renin-angiotensin-aldosterone system.

 Dual blockade of the renin-angiotensin-aldosterone system (RAAS): There is evidence that the concomitant use of ACE-inhibitors, angiotensin II receptor blockers or aliskiren increases the risk of hypotension, hyperkalaemia and decreased renal function (including acute renal failure).
-Dual blockade of RAAS through the combined use of ACE-inhibitors, angiotensin II receptor blockers or aliskiren is therefore not recommended (see Pharmacology: Pharmacodynamics under Actions and Interactions).
+Dual blockade of RAAS through the combined use of ACE-inhibitors, angiotensin II receptor blockers or aliskiren is therefore not recommended (see Interactions and Pharmacology: Pharmacodynamics under Actions).

 If dual blockade therapy is considered absolutely necessary, this should only occur under specialist supervision and subject to frequent close monitoring of renal function, electrolytes and blood pressure.